Sam-Jarvis/C-Assignment-Encode-Decode/README.md

 _LSN of original bit inbetween parity bits_
 "p2" represents parity bit 2, "p1" represents parity bit 1 etc.

+Once the parity circles are set, the encode file writes these two new output bytes to a binary file.

 ### Parity
 The roubstness of this encoder/decoder is based on the theory of parity bits.
 This can be visualized by these parity circles (venn diagram).<br/>
 ![Image of parity-temp](https://github.com/Sam-Jarvis/C-Assignment-Encode-Decode/blob/master/images-for-documentation/parity-template.png)<br/>